TPM Academy™ Curriculum

-This curriculum was originally released in October of 2017, and then updated and released as Edition 2 in June 2018.
+This curriculum was originally released in October of 2017, updated as Edition 2 in June 2018, and updated as Edition 3 in November 2018.
 The curriculum contains six major sections, all of which are available for download.

 Talent Pipeline Management (TPM) is an employer-led approach that organizes the business community into employer collaboratives to address its most critical workforce needs.

 Demand Planning is a process to project future openings for its most critical jobs.
 This is a necessary first step to ensure a collaborative has actionable data that will allow it to create value for employer members through talent supply chain solutions.

 Now we need to turn to the final piece of information—quality—by addressing the competency, credential, and other hiring requirements for these jobs.